seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 This Marketing Plan was drawn up on behalf of the IR2 company.
 It has the purpose to show a picture of the company and its competitors in order to get closer to the needs of costumers and increase sales accordingly.
-IR2 headquarter is located in Italy, the firm focuses its sells in Italy and it is slowly penetrating the European market share.
+IR2 headquarter is located in Italy, the firm focuses its sells in Italy and it is penetrating the European market share.
 The company’s product portfolio consists of home-cleaning robots.
 IR2 mainly invests in R&D to develop new technologies for its home robots, which have resulted in increased sales and revenue growth.
 IR2 plans to not only increase penetration of its products in Italy but also promote its existing products in Europe, maintaining the quality and relayability reputation of the brand.
-IR2 is increasing sales thaks to the recent launch on the market on the last X serie line of vacuum cleaner and mop.
+IR2 is increasing sales thanks to the recent launch on the market on the last X serie line of vacuum cleaner and mop.

 ## 2. Market Analysis